 First, the Chronicler makes clear that seeking God means fearing (or revering) Him.
 How does one fear the Lord?
 “You shall fear the Lord your God and serve Him, and shall take oaths in His name” (Deuteronomy 6:13 NKJV).
 One fears the Lord by serving Him, i.e., obeying Him.
 Within the Bible, then, one seeks the Lord by obeying Him.
 King Uzziah began his reign in this manner.

 Second, “during the time that he sought the Lord, God gave him success.”
-If we make our principal priority seeking God, then He takes care of us.
-He prospers us.
+If we make our principal priority seeking God, then He takes care of us and prospers us.
 Seeking Him, however, is not an emotional or charismatic experience.
 Seeking Him means obeying His words and doing what He has commanded.

 Too often we identify “seeking God” as an emotional feeling.
 The Bible never identifies those actions as emotions; rather, we show them through our obedience to God.

-Do you set yourself to seek the Lord each day, to walk in fear of Him?
+Do you seek the Lord each day and walk in fear of Him?
 Is seeking God your primary purpose?
 If so, you’ve set yourself on the right course.

 Father, may we seek You daily with our whole hearts, striving to obey Your word in everything we do and say.
 Amen.